Best Known For

 Cobain's suicide came just before Hole's first huge commercial album release Live Through This (1994).
 And while still grieving for her husband, Love was then forced to endure more emotional torment when Hole's bassist Kristen Pfaff overdosed on heroin and died just two months later.
 He was replaced in the band by Melissa Auf der Maur.

 Not one to sit back and crumble, Love picked herself up and recruited a new replacement for Pfaff before touring with Hole internationally in 1995, appearing at worldwide festivals including Reading.
-Live Through This had become a critical success and the song "Doll Parts" did well on the pop and modern rock charts.
+Live Through This had become a critical success, and the song "Doll Parts" did well on the pop and modern rock charts.

 profile name: Courtney Love profile occupation: